WVUHPC/Introduction-HPC/_episodes/02-cli.md

 output is produced.
 Execute the following command:

 ~~~
-$> echo "I am learning UNIX Commands" > report.log
+$ echo "I am learning UNIX Commands" > report.log
 ~~~
 {: .language-bash}

 With the character `>` redirects the output from `echo` into a file called *report.log*.
 No output is printed on the screen.
 If the file does not exist it will be created.
 If the file exists previously, the file is erased and only the new contents are stored.
+In fact, `>` can be used to redirect the output of any command to a file!

-To check that the file actually contains the line produced by echo,
+To check that the file actually contains the line produced by `echo`,
 execute:

 ~~~
-$> cat report.log
+$ cat report.log
 ~~~
 {: .language-bash}
 ~~~